1874 German federal election

-A federal election was held in Germany on 10 January 1874.
+A federal election for the second Reichstag of the German Empire was held on 10 January 1874.
 The National Liberal Party remained the largest party in the Reichstag, with 147 of the 397 seats.
 The Centre Party, which had campaigned against the anti-Catholic laws introduced by the government of Chancellor Otto von Bismarck, was able to double its vote total from the previous election and placed second.
 The Conservative and Imperial Liberal parties lost the most seats.

 Historical background

 The most significant political event to affect the 1874 election was the start in July 1871 of the Kulturkampf (Cultural Struggle), an attempt to suppress the political power of Catholicism in Germany.
 Chancellor Otto von Bismarck feared that Catholics' loyalty lay more with the Vatican than Germany, and many liberals saw the Catholic Church as politically reactionary.
 Although the majority of the anti-Catholic laws affected only Prussia, they were nevertheless a major concern for all German Catholics since Prussia accounted for about two-thirds of the German population.

 One of Bismarck's chief goals in the Kulturkampf was to break the Catholic Centre Party.
 Catholics made up about one-third of both Prussia's and the Empire's population, and the Centre Party, which had been founded only in December 1870, had placed second in the 1871 election with 58 seats.
 Catholics were most heavily concentrated in the Imperial Territory of Alsace–Lorraine, which had just been won from France in the Franco-Prussian War, in Bavaria, Baden, and the Prussian provinces of Rhineland, Westphalia and heavily Polish Posen.